devopsnights/devopsnights.github.io/_posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps.md

 tags: devops devopsnights yamlpipelines udp universaldeliverypipeline github serviceconnection
 ---

-In the second live for create the UDP - Universal Delivery Pipeline, we showed how to create a Service Connection for your GitHub Organization in Azure DevOps.
-In this post I'll walk trough those steps.
+In the second live to create the UDP - Universal Delivery Pipeline, we showed how to create a Service Connection for your GitHub Organization in Azure DevOps.
+In this post, I’ll walk through those steps.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/kJ1JoZrrwMU?start=725" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>